Updated: March, 2021

 Q: Is there content filtering to prevent explicit content from being viewed on ICCSD-issued Chromebooks?

 A: Yes.
 All ICCSD-issued Chromebooks are filtered whether the device is on the school’s network or not.
 Specifically, we filter using the Securly service while devices are not on campus, which allows the district to block explicit content.
-As of summer, 2017, we block the following site categories: pornography, drugs, gambling, other adult content, anonymous proxies, hate, and search engines that don’t allow safe search enforcement.
-We will soon be providing parents with the ability to further restrict Chromebooks assigned to their student(s) while the devices are off-campus (information will be posted here and emailed out when that service is available).
+We block the following site categories: pornography, drugs, gambling, other adult content, anonymous proxies, hate, and search engines that don’t allow safe search enforcement.
+We also provide parents with the ability to further restrict Chromebooks assigned to their student(s) while the devices are off-campus, using the Securly Parent Portal.

 Q: Is there a fee or deposit for the laptop?

 A: No, ICCSD is not charging any fees, insurance costs, or deposits for 1:1 laptops.

 Q: What happens if a device gets damaged / lost / stolen?

 A: Please report any damage or loss to school personnel immediately; students can report this directly to their building librarian or a building administrator, and parents can call the building office.
 In order to guarantee full access to our curriculum and to ensure consistency for our staff in planning and preparing instruction, students will be issued a replacement or loaner Chromebook as soon as possible.
 If damage or loss is deemed by school staff to be negligent or repetitive, restrictions may be placed on the student’s ability to take their laptop off campus.

 Q: Will families have to pay for repairs to Chromebooks?